linuxep/lepv/DockerBasic/readme.txt

 please check the 'mysite.sock' file under project folder, the mask should be like 'srw-rw-rw- 1 laoxu laoxu    0 Sep 20 16:17 mysite.sock='
 The 'chmod-socker=666' option matters

-b) Uwsgi buffer_size is default 4096, let's increase it if you meet this folliwng error:
+b) Uwsgi buffer_size is default 4096, let's increase it if you meet this following error:

 invalid request block size: 4221 (max 4096)...skip invalid request block size: 4244 (max 4096)...skip